tobidosumu/dataProtectionAndModelingAssignmentOne/README.md

   II.
-Write out all the DPA 2018
+Write out all the DPA of 2018

       i.
 Transparency: The data processing agreement must be clear and easily understandable, with a clear description of the types of personal data that will be processed and the